cinnData/WebScraping/[WEB-02] Introduction to Python.md

 In [2]: a = 2 + 2
 ```

-In Pyhton, when you use a name that is already taken, the old assignment is forgotten.
-Note that the value of 2 + 2 is not shown now.
+In Pyhton, when you use a name that is already taken, that previous assignment is forgotten.
+Note that the value of 2 + 2 is not shown now (no output).
 If you want to see it, you have to ask for that explicitly:

 ```
 In [3]: a